About the Department

 The graduate program develops skills in research through independent investigation under the general guidance of one or more members of the faculty, backed up by relevant course work.
 The department gives particular emphasis to the integration of experimental investigation, theoretical calculation, and quantitative field observations.

 The undergraduate program has programs of study for majors, joint majors, and minors in Earth and Planetary Sciences (EPS) and in Global Environmental Change and Sustainability (GECS).
+We also have recently restarted the Alpha Kappa chapter of the Earth sciences honor society Sigma Gamma Epsilon, for more information see the offical website for the National SGE here.

 The EPS major focuses on the study of physical, chemical, and biological processes that shape the Earth and the other planets.
 It is designed primarily for scientists who wish to have careeres researching the science of the Earth and planets, although it is also suitable for students planning careers in the health professions.